Matching seismic masses for RR Lyrae-type and oscillating red horizontal-branch stars in M4: New and revised physical parameters

-To estimate a new average mass for the HB sample, we determine the peak value of the corresponding KDE.
-This represents the mode mass for this sample, and was measured to be $0.655 \pm 0.007~\mathrm{M}_{\odot}$ The uncertainty is calculated as the standard error on the mean.
-Our average HB mass is consistent with the value found previously in \citet{Howell-2022}.
-This was similarly found for the RGB and early AGB samples, where we calculated average masses of $0.80\pm0.009~\mathrm{M}_{\odot}$ and $0.55\pm0.01~\mathrm{M}_{\odot}$ respectively\footnote{Note \citet{Howell-2022} used the mean mass as their average mass scale.
-In this paper, we adopt the same method as \citet{Howell-2024} of measuring the mode mass of the KDE distributions to determine the average mass, leading to small discrepancies.
-However, both average mass measures are consistent within uncertainties.}.
-Individual and average masses relative to the calculated luminosities are plotted in Fig.~\ref{fig:massvlum}.
+In Figure~\ref{FigGam}, we show the distribution of our masses as kernel density estimation (KDE) functions (top panel) and as a scatter plot (bottom panel) for each evolutionary phase.
+We removed the stars identified as mass outliers in \citet{Howell-2022} and our study (V61).
+Additionally, we limited the RGB sample to below the luminosity bump (hereby known as lower RGB or LRGB) to ensure there was no bias to lower masses due to any mass loss that might have occurred.
+To estimate a new average mass for the rHB sample, we determine the peak value of the corresponding KDE.
+This represents the mode mass for this sample, and was measured to be $0.655 \pm 0.007~\mathrm{M}_{\odot}$, where the uncertainty is calculated as the standard error on the mean.
+Our average rHB mass is consistent with the value found previously in \citet{Howell-2022}.
+This was similarly found for the RGB and early AGB samples, where we calculated average masses of $0.80\pm0.009~\mathrm{M}_{\odot}$ and $0.55\pm0.01~\mathrm{M}_{\odot}$ respectively\footnote{We highlight that \citet{Howell-2022} used the mean mass as their average mass scale.
+In this paper, we adopt the same method as \citet{Howell-2024} of measuring the mode mass of the KDE distributions to determine the average mass.
+Both average mass measures are consistent within uncertainties.}.
+Individual and average masses relative to the calculated luminosities are plotted in Fig.~\ref{fig:massvlum}, and listed in Table~\ref{tab:masses}.